What is a Team? Definition, Features, Types, Strategies, and Examples

 Successful teams exhibit traits like open communication, strong leadership, and a collective understanding of goals, fostering synergy and outperforming individual efforts.

-Teams offer advantages such as enhanced decision-making, comprehensive problem-solving, and increased morale.
 While teams harness varied expertise for greater innovation and problem-solving, individual efforts can sometimes be more focused and expedient.

 In practice, a blend of both individual contributions and collaborative teamwork often optimizes organizational productivity.